CosmWasm/testnets/devops/README.md

 However, for early testnets this should be enough to get started.

+## Setup

+All scripts rely heavily on environment variables to work correctly.
+You will want to `source ../<testnetname>/defaults.env` as a basis, then possibly declare a few more variables as desired.

 ## Scripts

 [Full Node](./node) - will help you start up a full node connected to a running network.
 Once this